 Domain: Range: Quantification: E55 Type E55 Type many to many (0,n:0,n) Scope note: This property identifies a super-Type to which an E55 Type is related.
 Examples: It allows Types to be organised into hierarchies.
-This is the sense of "broader term generic (BTG)" as defined in ISO 2788 dime (E55) has broader term coin (E55) P128 carries (is carried by)
+This is the sense of "broader term generic (BTG)" as defined in ISO 2788 Examples. dime (E55) has broader term coin (E55)

+P128 carries (is carried by)

+,

 Domain: E24 Physical Man-Made Thing

-Range: E73 Information Object
+Range: E90 Symbolic Object

+Subproperty of: E70 Thing.P130 shows features of (features are also found on):E70 Thing

-Superproperty of E E24 Physical Man-Made Thing.
+Superproperty of f: E24 Physical Man-Made Thing.
 P65 shows visual item (is shown by): E36 Visual Item

 Quantification: many to many (0,n:0,n)

-a

 Scope note: This property identifies an E73 Information Object carried by an instance of E24 Physical Man-Made Thing.

-In general this would be an E84 Information Carrier P65 shows visual item (is shown by) is a specialisation of P128 carries (is carried by) which should be used for carrying visual items.
+Examples: In general this would be an E84 Information Carrier P65 shows visual item (is shown by) is a specialisation of P128 carries (is carried by) which should be used for carrying visual items.

 Matthew's paperback copy of Reach for the Sky (E84) carries the text of Reach for the Sky (E73)

 P129 is about (is subject of)

 Domain: E89 Propositional Object

 Range: E1 CRM Entity

-Subproperty: Quantification: E89 Propositional Object.
-P67 refers to (is referred to by): E1 CRM Entity many to many $(0,n:0,n)$
+Subproperty: E89 Propositional Object P67 refers to (is referred to by): E1 CRM Entity

+Subproperty:E89Propositional Object.
+P67refers to (is referred to by): E1 CRM Entity many to many (0,n:0,n)